Here is a quick post about the use of significators in a spread.

 The first Jack is clear, as he enters our sentence unambiguously.

 The heart wishes (9♥) to communicate (8♦) a message of love (J♥).

 The second Jack initiates the string in which two Kings face each other.

 Here we could say that the King of Spades MIGHT wish to cut a deal with the King of Clubs.

-The J♦ here indicates a message of negotiation, which, however, is desired to be passed on indirectly (The Jack faces away for the King of Spades).
+The J♦ here indicates a message of negotiation, which, however, is desired to be passed on indirectly (The Jack faces away from the King of Spades).

-So we can infer that the K♠ is thinking (8♣ below him) of how to get through to the other King or how to get passed him (J♦ K♠ K♣ ).
+So we can infer that the K♠ is thinking (8♣ below him) of how to get through to the other King or how to get past him (J♦ K♠ K♣ ).

 Looking at the 2 nines in the significant diagonal relation, we could say that the love of the King of Spades for the Queen of Spades is conditioned by an exchange of place (9♥ K♠ 9♦ modified by K♣).